 In the above Karma Yoga is not very different from Bhakti Yoga.
 It is also wise (jnana yoga) action.
 As we will see it is also a contemplative focusing (dharana) as an invitation to being filled with divine Grace and being moved by she).
 It is also meditation (dhyana) as a communion with the param purusha -- an opening up to that transpersonal non-dual Reality, and as such, it is similar to raj yoga.

 Cons: Karma yoga like the other yogas, can be perverted to simple mechanical service (seva) to others as a goal oriented activity where the end (good) is thought to justify the means.
 That attitude can cause great bad karma and abuse. and is not effective karma yoga.
 Karma yoga could be mechanically performed as duty, dharma, or for other future selfish motives (with the selfish thought here I am doing good, I am paying my dues, I am sacrificing now, then ergo I will be rewarded in the future).
 Rather karma yoga should be performed as doing God's work. one should ask how God would do this if she would have arms, legs, and a voice and then let god do it through you as best you know how -- as best you can permit.
 Karma yoga should never justify a lack of compassion, loving kindness, or lack of God consciousness, but rather authentic karma yoga activates such and more.
-Sure at the beginning we can perform karma yoga as an invitation for God to come down and move us in her mysterious but intelligent way, but later we should experience divine shakti in All Our Relations.
+Sure at the beginning we can perform karma yoga as an invitation for God to come down and move us in her mysterious but intelligent way, but later we should experience divine shakti in All Our Relations

 The famous book on Karma Yoga in the Hindu tradition is the "Bhagavadgita".
 Some outstanding examples of karma yoga would be the service to humanity by such famous saints as Mahatma Gandhi, Mother Teresa, Albert Schweitzer, Martin Luther King, Saint Francis of Assisi,and so forth.
 In most cases however it is the everyday heroic acts of acts of loving kindness and compassion which are performed by selfless and secret operatives of divine love -- as its expression where choiceless and authentic karma yoga manifests.
 Many people practice karma yoga without effort; i.e., they are naturally motivated by love and selfless transpersonal wisdom and express that spontaneously in All Our Relations.
 THAT is who they are.
 As such karma, bhakti, jnana, and kundalini yoga coincide as one.